 - Pacific Islanders.

 - a statement of interest (a maximum of 750 words, double-spaced).
-This statement must address:
+This statement must include:

-- your demonstrated commitment to fostering diversity in the natural sciences;
+4. your commitment to fostering diversity in STEM;

 For more information or questions about the Bridge to the Ph.D.
-Program in STEM, please contact the Program Director, Dr. Kwame Osei-Sarfo <firstname.lastname@example.org>.
+Program in STEM or this application, please contact the Program Director, Dr. Kwame Osei-Sarfo <firstname.lastname@example.org>.

 Hello Bridge alumni and former directors,

 During the symposium, it was brought to my attention that we should generate an alumni directory, so you can stay in touch with each other.
 Since the Vice Provost Office has revamped the Bridge to the Ph.D.
 Program's webpage, I would like to integrate a password-protected alumni directory on the new webpage.